modasserbillah/modasserbillah.github.io/_posts/2019-9-22-hikam-class-1.md

 - The class was about the states of the heart.
 - Tasawwuf is the categorization of verses and hadith about the heart.
 Just like Fiqh is the categorization of verses and hadith related to the body.
 And Aqeeda likewise about belief.

+> ### Hikmah#231
-> ### Hikam#231: Useful knowledge is that whose light rays spread in the chest and tear away the veil from the heart.
+>Useful knowledge is that whose light rays spread in the chest and tear away the veil from the heart.

 - Secular studies divorce practice from knowledge.
 - Islam being treated like a dead horse.
 Good analogy for intellectual gymnastics.